sttp/Specification/Sections/BusinessCase.md

 #### An Enabling Technology

-It's possible that a protocol like STTP which allows secure, low-latency, high-volume data exchange among utilities at low cost can be a major factor in driving change in the industry.
-New higher-speed forms of inter-utility interaction will be possible, and new approaches for providing utility information services will be realizable.
-In addition, STTP provides an alternative to the existing method for utility data exchange that will enable future generations of SCADA/EMS systems to both (1) utilize full-resolution synchrophasor data streams and (2) significantly reduce the cost of maintaining the configuration of components to exchange other real-time data.
+STTP provides an alternative to the existing method for utility data exchange that will enable future generations of SCADA/EMS systems to both (1) utilize full-resolution synchrophasor data streams and (2) significantly reduce the cost of maintaining the configuration of components to exchange other real-time data.
+An ISO/RTO will typically exchange hundreds of thousands of data points every few seconds with its members and neighbors.

 > :information_source: ICCP (IEC 60870-6/TASE.2) is the international standard used to exchange "real-time" SCADA data among electric utilities.
-It's not uncommon for an ISO/RTO to consume hundreds of thousands of SCADA data points via ICCP from its member utilities and to exchange an equal number of points with its ISO/RTO neighbors.
-Real-time can be at a fast scan rate (every 2 seconds for regulation), or real-time data can be at a slower scan rate (every 4 seconds or every 10 seconds) for transmission system data.
-Some data (generally analog measurement data) is exchanged continuously and some data (generally bi-modal data) like breaker status is only exchanged "on change".
+Analog measurement data is typically exchanged continuously every 2 10 10 seconds with bi-modal data such as breaker status information only being exchanged "on change".
 ICCP came into coordinated use in North America in the mid-1990s.

+Promising technologies are being developed for cloud computing and these technologies are moving toward native implementations at individual utilities and ISOs -- and can be leveraged to support larger native implementations such as those to support an interconnect.
+The common theme among these technologies is the ability to process significantly more data very quickly with improved reliability.

+It's possible that a protocol like STTP which allows secure, low-latency, high-volume data exchange among utilities at low cost can be a major factor in driving change toward these new technologies.
+New higher-speed forms of inter-utility interaction will be possible, and new approaches for providing utility information services will be realizable.

 #### Built Upon A Proven Approach